evogelsa/go-ml-rpg/README.md

 - AI loses armor

 This method of machine learning provides a setup which allows for the computer to not necessarily need a fully trained model in order to be effective.
-In fact during the first round of testing the computer was initially trained against another computer using randomly generated characters and making decisions with the random strategy.
-This allowed for a relatively efficient way the for computer to get experience playing against all possible scenarios.
+In fact, during the first round of testing the computer was initially trained against another computer using randomly generated characters and making decisions with the random strategy.
+This allowed for a relatively efficient way for the computer to get experience playing against all possible scenarios.
 Later into development human players were recruited to test the viability of the AI.